hebamuh68/57357-R-programming-for-Researchers/README.md

 # R Programming for Researchers

-This repository is part of the R Programming for Researchers course organized by 57357 Children's Cancer Hospital Foundation Egypt and BioNetMasr.
-The course aims to build researchers' skills in R, focusing on handling, analyzing, and professionally presenting data.
-The examples provided here focus on practical data analysis.
+This repository contains my notes for the R Programming for Researchers course, organized by the 57357 Children's Cancer Hospital Foundation Egypt and BioNetMasr.
+The focus of these notes is on practical applications of R in handling, analyzing, and visualizing data.

 <br></br>